-The Preservation service is offered to all Customers who have a validated, non-blocked and non-suspended Customer Account and who are able to access the services of COINHOUSE via the Website.
+The Preservation service is offered to all Customers who have a validated, non-blocked and non-suspended Customer Account and who are able to access the services of COINHOUSE via the Website or the Mobile App.

-The service can be accessed from the Website or through a Customer Service Officer following a Purchase or making a Deposit (Crypto Account).
+The service can be accessed from the Website, the Mobile App or through a Customer Service Officer following a Purchase or making a Deposit (Crypto Account).
 It may require the setting up of the 2FA, the Connection Verification, as well as the provision of information prior to its use, such as the IBAN and BIC of the Customer’s bank account or the provision of one or more Withdrawal addresses on the Customer’s External Wallet.

-A Customer’s Crypto Account Balance is accessible at all times (except in the event of a Technical Failure and/or Force Majeure) on the Website.
+A Customer’s Crypto Account Balance is accessible at all times (except in the event of a Technical Failure and/or Force Majeure) on the Website or the Mobile App.

 However, COINHOUSE reserves the right to set a maximum limit to the value in Euro of the Crypto-assets held by a Customer and kept in his Crypto Account.
 If this limit is exceeded, COINHOUSE may require the Withdrawal of all or part of the Crypto-assets with a notice period of 30 days and may propose a solution better suited to the Customer’s needs or if the Crypto-assets are not withdrawable.

 13.2.
 Operation of the service and authorisation given to COINHOUSE